 3d Lacrosse Helps Develop and Maintain Healthy Athletes

 When it comes to diverse topics and activities such as pre-game nutrition and warm-ups, advice on strength training, taping up injured limbs, evaluating concussions and a host of other prospective medical concerns, the health and well-being of 3d Lacrosse players is always a top priority.

 In 2013, 3d Lacrosse launched a significant affiliation with Children’s Hospital Colorado Sports Medicine Center.
 The relationship includes onsite medical assistance at 3d Lacrosse-operated tournaments, the majority of events where 3d teams travel and more than a dozen other 3d Lacrosse programs.

-Athletic Trainer, Virginia Winn is supported by pediatric sports medicine physicians Dr. Katherine Dahab and Dr. Jay Albright (more below), are our team of specialists.
+Athletic Trainer, Virginia Winn is supported by pediatric sports medicine physician Dr. Jay Albright (more below), are our team of specialists.
 This team maintains stringent on-field medical protocols while also offering daily phone triage as needed.

 Our Children’s Hospital Colorado Staff

 Virginia Winn, Athletic Trainer 3d Lacrosse